Norris Castle: The Great Fire

 In 1889, there was a 'great fire' at Norris Castle.
 The superintendent of the Cowes Fire Brigade said that it was the most serious fire that they had had to contend with for some years.
 He also said that there was some additional interest and honour lent to the occasion, as royalty were present for some considerable time watching the brigade at work.
 The bill that was presented by the Fire Brigade for attending the fire was put at £48 18s 6d.

-TV Appearances
+TV appearances

 Norris Castle was used extensively in the filming of Doctor Who and the Sea Devils in October 1971.
 In those episodes, The Doctor was played by Jon Pertwee, with Katy Manning playing his companion Jo.
-The episodes featured other Isle of Wight locations as well, including No Mans Land Fort.
+The episodes featured other Isle of Wight locations as well, including No Man's Land Fort.